100mslive/100ms-docs/common/templates-and-roles.md

 ![Template](/docs/docs/v2/advanced-settings.png)

-### Room State
+### Pre-join room state

+Pre-join room state enables you to build a "preview" screen which shows the state of the room before joining.
+This room state includes a list of peers, which can be used to show who is in the room.
+Pre-join room state also includes recording and streaming state.

-Room state settings control the strategy of sending room state updates sent to our client SDK consumers.
+Pre-join room state settings define strategy of sending state updates to client SDKs.

 | Setting                                  | Description                                                                                                                                                                                                                                        |
 | ---------------------------------------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |